+Nothing is more annoying than opening a bag of flour, rice, or any grain only to find out there are bugs and weevils in it.
+Sometimes, these sneaky insects go unnoticed, so probably you have accidentally ingested the eggs, larva, or these nasty creatures once in your lifetime.
 Weevils and bugs are not the only nuisances.
-They reproduce quickly so when left unnoticed, they can multiply in huge numbers and contaminate your food.
+They reproduce quickly, so when left unnoticed, they can multiply in huge numbers and contaminate your food.
 They are also really difficult to exterminate.
-To save you from the hassle and trouble of dealing with these pests, it is always better and way easier to take precautionary measures.
-Below are some steps you can make to keep pantry pests out of your food.
+To save you from the hassle and trouble of dealing with these pests, it is always better and easier to take precautionary measures.
+Below are some steps you can do to keep pantry pests out of your food.

-1. Get to Know Weevils
+1. Get To Know Weevils

-You cannot avoid weevils if you cannot even identify them or do not know how they look like.
+You cannot avoid weevils if you cannot even identify them or do not know what they look like.
 Weevils are a kind of tiny beetles which feed on rice, wheat, and other grains.

 They come in various types and the one that is commonly found in the kitchen are the granary and rice weevils.
 Both of them have divided bodies that are made up of abdomen, thorax, and head.
 They can grow up to 4.8mm long.

-2. Keep Your Kitchen and Pantry Clean
+2. Keep Your Kitchen & Pantry Clean

 It is easy to get your kitchen messy.
 It is where you prepare your foods, chop spices, wash vegetables and meats, etc. There can be crumbs and spills from cooking and leftover foods at the table.
 There can be unclean utensils left unwashed in the sink.
 But you should know that a messy and dirty place is usually what attracts pests the most.
 That is where they thrive.
 So if you want to keep your food safe from weevils and bugs, keeping your place spotless should be the first step.

-3. Seal Any Possible Weevil Entry Points in Your House, Especially the Pantry
+3. Seal Any Possible Weevil Entry Points In Your House, Especially The Pantry

-4. Check the Foods You Buy
+4. Check The Foods You Buy

-If your place is clean and you find weevils and bugs in your flour or rice, chances are they are already there when you brought them home.
+If your place is clean and you find weevils and bugs in your flour or rice, chances are they were already there when you brought them home.
 So before purchasing food items that weevils and bugs usually feed on, check the condition of the products first.
 If you spot a weevil outside the container or package, better not buy it.
 Also, keep an eye on the expiration date of the product.

 If you are going to buy packaged products, choose the ones with clear packaging so it is easier to make the inspection.
 It is also essential to check for any damage to the package.
 If the seal is broken or there is a small tear or hole, it is possible that an insect has already infested the product.
 On top of that, purchase only the amount of rice, flour, or any other grain that you can consume within two or four months because the longer they sit in your pantry or kitchen, the more likely they’ll attract pests or get infested.

-5. Store Foods in Airtight Containers
+5. Store Foods In Airtight Containers

 Pantry pests are capable of squeezing through tiny spaces so if you want to keep them away from your food, better invest in a good airtight plastic, metal, or glass storage containers.
 You can buy and use mason jars for storing foods like grains.
 Storing all your foods including spices, flour, cookies, oats, and cornmeal in the refrigerator can also help.
-If the freezer does not have enough space, you can just freeze the newly brought food items for four days.
+If the refrigerator does not have enough space, you can just freeze the newly bought food items for four days.
 Freezing will kill all the eggs and larvae present inside the food package.

-Heating foods can also help prevent infestation through killing the pests before they even lay eggs or before the eggs hatch.
+Heating foods can also help prevent infestation by killing the pests before they even lay eggs or before the eggs hatch.
 Heating works best for rice or any other whole grains.
 First, heat the oven to 60 degrees Celsius.
 Rinse the grain thoroughly.
-Place them into a strainer and then hold it under clean running water.
+Place it into a strainer and then hold it under clean running water.
 Comb through the grains using a spoon or your hands.
 After rinsing the weevils away, lay the grains out on your baking sheet, leave it in your oven for fifteen minutes, and let it cool before putting it in a storage container.